PawelDobrowolsk1/Car-rental-MVC-Web-app/README.md

 Instalation:

-	1. In file name "CarRental_Database" you can find files "CreatingByUsingFiles" that contains two file that can be copied to the database.
+	1. In file name "CarRental_Database" you can find file "CreatingByUsingFiles" that contains two file that can be copied to the database.

 	2. In a main project you need to change server name to your